 Taping or recording of interviews or segments thereof without the client's informed consent is a violation of the profession's ethical standards.
 Every effort must be made to safeguard the privacy of the clients when discussing or writing about case material either in or out of class.

 Doctoral students are required to complete comprehensive examinations at the end of the first year of study.
 The content of the examination is based on first year required courses.
 To be eligible to sit for the comprehensive exam a student must have completed the core seminars by May 21 with minimum cumulative average of 3.0 and cannot have any incomplete courses (see Good Standing).
 If the student receives any grades below B- in these seminars, it is strongly recommended that the student see the Advisor and the Director of the Doctoral Program regarding the wisdom of taking the exams.

 The purpose of the examination is to assess the student's analytical ability to synthesize and integrate the course material and apply it critically to social welfare problems and issues.
 The exam is a time-limited in-class examination given at the end of the spring semester (usually in early June and extending over a period of 4 hours).
 The examination is evaluated by at least two faculty members and is graded on a pass/fail basis.
 Students failing the examination are reviewed by the Doctoral Committee, which makes a decision about whether the student will be allowed to continue in the program and to retake the examination.
 Students permitted to retake the examination must develop a written remedial work plan with their advisor and have it approved by the chair of the doctoral program.
-The examination is offered only once a year.
+Students are expected to retake the examination before the fall semester begins.